 If an employee is hired on or before the fifteenth of a month, the employee will receive "credit" for a full month of employment for vacation accrual purposes.
 If an employee is hired after the fifteenth of a month, the employee will receive "credit" for one half of a month of employment for vacation accrual purposes.
+If an employee leaves the Employer before the fifteenth of a month, the employee will receive "credit" for a month of employment for vacation accrual purposes.
 If an employee leaves the Employer before the fifteenth of a month, the employee will receive "credit" for one half of a month of employment for vacation accrual purposes.
 If an employee leaves the Employer after the fifteenth of the month, the employee will receive "credit" for a full month.